AshLaw96/Sonic-Stack/README.md

 Sonic Stacks purpose is to help resolve peoples lack of enthusiasm by giving them fun tasks to solve.

-The site will have 3 pages, the first page will contain the easy level game area, then the medium game area and finally the hard game area.
+The site will have 3 pages and a 404 error page, the first page will contain the easy level game area with a background image and buttons within the main section, a header and footer section.
+Then the medium game area with a different background image and finally the hard game area with a different background image.
 Each page will comprise with the same layout so the user can easily navigate through the site.
+The 404 will follow the same layout but with just some error message and image in the main section.

 ### Colour Scheme